-On completion of the course the students will be able to
+On completion of the course the students will be able

-- 1. Inculcate the value system in their real life scenarios. - 2.
-Implement the role of culture and civilization, roles and responsibilities in the society. - 3.
-Effectively follow Salient values for life such as forgiveness, ability to sacrifice, self -esteem, teamwork and creative thinking. - 4.
-Reflect the human rights, social values and welfare of the citizen. - 5.
-Consider the relation between values and personal behavior affecting the achievement of a sustainable future.
+- 1. To inculcate the value system in their real life scenarios. - 2.
+To implement the role of culture and civilization, roles and responsibilities in the society. - 3.
+To effectively follow Salient values for life such as forgiveness, ability to sacrifice, self -esteem, teamwork and creative thinking. - 4.
+To reflect the human rights, social values and welfare of the citizen. - 5.
+To consider the relation between values and personal behavior affecting the achievement of a sustainable future.